marciogualtieri/TwitterGitHubGrid/README.md

 *Integration tests require connection to the live GitHub and Twitter APIs, thus you will need an internet connection.
 Also, before you run integration tests, you will need to edit `src/it/resources/application.conf` with your own authentication info.
-For CI we would create a GitHub and Twitter users specifically for this purpose.*
+For CI we would create a GitHub and Twitter users specifically for this purpose.
+Saving the credentials to Git is not required.
+We could override `application.conf` using a build task on Jenkins for instance.*

 To build a jar file with all dependencies: